Browsing Tag

 Greetings!

 My family is in the lineage of Artists.
-We may not all look like artists nor have professions that appear to be in the field of Artists but we are Artists nonetheless.
-I learned of this many years ago & it took me awhile to see how I fit in.
-I’d always deeply admired the artists in my family & appreciated their gifts.
-I think it can be difficult to perceive, accept & appreciate one’s own gifts compared to the gifts of others.
+We may not all look like Artists nor have professions that appear to be in the field of Artists but we are Artists nonetheless.
+I learned of this many years ago and it took me awhile to see how I fit in.
+I’d always deeply admired the Artists in my family and appreciated their gifts.
+I think it can be difficult to perceive, accept and appreciate one’s own gifts compared to the gifts of others.

 Much of my childhood was spent dabbling in the arts.
 I was a Jill-of-all-arts so to speak.
-I took ballet classes & piano lessons.
-In school, I was in orchestra & choir.
-This continued throughout my teenage years & I tried guitar & listened to music all the time.
-I was in plays & musicals, both behind the scenes & on stage.
-I took every art class I could get my hands on all through both junior & high school.
-I loved books & read constantly.
+I took ballet classes and piano lessons.
+In school, I was in orchestra and choir.
+This continued throughout my teenage years as I tried guitar and listened to music all the time.
+I was in plays and musicals, both behind the scenes and on stage.
+I took every art class I could get my hands on all through both junior and high school.
+I loved books and read constantly.

 My point in all of this is two-fold.
-First, I loved so many things, many but not all in arts, that I had difficulty finding my niche.
-In college, I changed my major five times trying to settle on something that mattered to me, that I was good at, that I was interested in & that would translate into a practical career.
+First, I loved so many things, many but not all in the arts, that I had difficulty finding my niche.
+In college, I changed my major five times trying to settle on something that mattered to me, that I was good at, that I was interested in and that would translate into a practical career.
 When I got out of college with a practical degree, I never used it.
-College sometimes is wasted on the young.
-I think it takes real world experience & just some life under your belt to fully realize your interests, your potential & your gifts.
+College is sometimes wasted on the young.
+I think it takes real world experience and just some life under your belt to fully realize your interests, your potential and your gifts.
 Five years out of college, I began to realize what I wish I had gotten a degree in.
 The rush to go straight to college out of high school doesn’t work for everyone.
-Some know that they know that they know & others do not.
+Some know that they know that they know and some do not.

 Love in the Light of God, Dawn